California Paycheck Calculator Guide

 1. Maximize Traditional 401(k) ($23,500)

-This is unusual — California is one of few states that does NOT conform to federal HSA tax treatment.
-HSA contributions reduce federal income taxes but NOT California state income taxes.
-You still benefit from federal savings, but the state savings aren't available.
+This one surprises most people: California is one of the few states that does NOT conform to federal HSA tax treatment.
+HSA contributions reduce your federal taxable income but NOT your California state income.
+You still get the federal savings, but you don't get the California deduction.
+Run your math accordingly.

-California has its own standard deduction of only $5,202 (single) — much lower than the federal $15,000.
-If you have significant mortgage interest, property taxes, or charitable contributions, itemizing on your state return may save more than the standard deduction.
+California's state standard deduction is only $5,202 (single) — far lower than the federal $15,000.
+If you have significant mortgage interest, qualifying medical expenses, or charitable contributions, itemizing on your California state return may save more than the state standard deduction allows.

-California taxes capital gains at the same rates as ordinary income (up to 13.3%), unlike the federal preferential 0%/15%/20% rates.
-This makes tax-loss harvesting, timing of asset sales, and long-term holding particularly valuable for CA investors.
+California taxes capital gains as ordinary income — at up to 13.3% — unlike the federal preferential 0%/15%/20% long-term capital gains rates.
+This makes tax-loss harvesting, long-term holding, and careful timing of asset sales particularly valuable for California investors.
+Every capital gains dollar is taxed as if it's regular income.

 San Francisco vs. Los Angeles vs. San Diego Paychecks